what is Diabetes Mellitus?

 - Excessive weight or fatty tissues

 The complications of diabetes develop gradually.
-They might affect the patient badly.
+They might affect the patient severely.
 Possible complications include:

 - Cardiovascular disease.